Hacker0x01/docs.hackerone.com/docs/programs/otrs-integration.md

 id: "programs/otrs-integration"
 ---

-With OTRS integration, HackerOne makes it easy for you to track OTRS issues as references on the platform.
+With the OTRS integration, HackerOne makes it easy for you to track OTRS issues as references on the platform.

-In order to configure OTRS integration for your team, [contact HackerOne](https://support.hackerone.com/hc/en-us/requests/new) with the following information:
+In order to configure the OTRS integration for your team, [contact HackerOne](https://support.hackerone.com/hc/en-us/requests/new) with the following information:

 - The base URI of the OTRS instance (e.g. https://otrs.company.com/otrs/)
 - The queue you'd like issues to default to.
 You must provide both the numeric queue ID and the queue name string.